duchuule/WeatherDB/README.md

 1. Extractor service is run on port 5000.
 When run, it collects weather data from 5 largest cities every minute.
 The data collection interval can be changed with a PUT request.

 2. Gatekeeper service is run on port 80.
-At the moment, it only supports querying time at a specific instance and will return weather data at the best matched time in record.
-Use curl to test:
+Here are some of the supported APIs using curl:

 curl -i -H "Content-Type: application/json" -X "GET" -d "{\"id\":4699066,\"time\":1500273432}" "http://localhost"